 - a) Remove or contain all erodible or loose material prior forecast wind and precipitation events or before non-stormwater will pass through the project site.
-For light weight debris maintenance can require immediate attention for wind events and many times daily maintenance or as needed for precipitation or non-stormwater events. - b) Project materials and waste can be contained or controlled by operational or structural best management practices. - Operational; including but not limited to: - Strategic staging of materials eliminating exposure, such as not staging on pavement - Avoiding multiple day staging of backfill and spoil - Haul off spoil as generated or daily - Schedule work during clear forecast - Structural; including but not limited to: - Inlet protection, e.g. wattles, filter fabric, drop inlet bags, boards, planks - Gutter dams, e.g. wattles, sandbags, dirt dams - Boundary containment, e.g. wattles, silt fence - Dust control, e.g. water hose, - Waste control, e.g. construction solid or liquid waste containment, dumpster, receptacles
+For light weight debris maintenance can require immediately attention for wind events and many times daily maintenance or as needed for precipitation or non-stormwater events. - b) Project materials and waste can be contained or controlled by operational or structural best management practices. - Operational; including but not limited to: - Strategic staging of materials eliminating exposure, such as not staging on pavement - Avoiding multiple day staging of backfill and spoil - Haul off spoil as generated or daily - Schedule work during clear forecast - Structural; including but not limited to: - Inlet protection, e.g. wattles, filter fabric, drop inlet bags, boards, planks - Gutter dams, e.g. wattles, sandbags, dirt dams - Boundary containment, e.g. wattles, silt fence - Dust control, e.g. water hose, - Waste control, e.g. construction solid or liquid waste containment, dumpster, receptacles

-- c) Inspection often to insure the structural best management practices are in good operating condition and at least prior to the workday end.
-Promptly repair damaged best management practices achieving effective containment. - d) Cleanup: - Use dry cleanup methods, e.g. square nose shovel and broom. - Wet methods are allowed if wastewater is prevented from entering the stormwater system, e.g. wet/dry vacuum, disposal to our landscaped areas. - e) Cleanup Standard: - When a broom and a square nosed shovel cannot pick any appreciable amount of material.
+- c) Inspect often to insure the structural best management practices are in good operating condition and at least prior to the workday end.
+Promptly repair damaged best management practices achieving effective containment. - d) Maintenance during construction months will occur on a daily basis and each individual contractor will be responsible for their waste and clean-up. - e) Cleanup: - Use dry cleanup methods, e.g. square nose shovel and broom. - Wet methods are allowed if wastewater is prevented from entering the stormwater system, e.g. wet/dry vacuum, disposal to our landscaped areas. - f) Cleanup Standard: - When a broom and a square nosed shovel cannot pick any appreciable amount of material.